Skip to contents

 Steps:

-• Randomly allot the indices to the control and treatment arms using the sample() function available in R.
+3. Randomly assign subject indices to the control and treatment arms using the sample() function in R.

 Example 3 - Randomize Subjects Using randomizeR Package